dulanjal/mdtester/Observe.md

 #### Gauge

 A gauge is used to hold a single numerical value that could increase as well as decrease.
 This could be used to report instantaneous values.
 For example, CPU Usage and Maximum number of open file descriptors.

+Following code demonstrates how to create a Gauge with tags and example operations that could be performed on it:

 ```ballerina
 //Create a tag